-- 1. Click Rick L and Thomas N Duening, Business Process Outsourcing: The Competitive Advantage, John Wiley & Sons, Inc. - 2.
-Power Mark J, Kevin C Desouza, Carlo Bonifazi, The Outsourcing Handbook: How to Implement a Successful Outsourcing Process, London and Philadelphia - 3.
-Corbett Michael F, The Outsourcing Revolution: Why it Makes Sense and How to Do it Right, Dearborn Trade Publishing, A Kaplan Professional Company - 4.
-Patel Alpesh B, Hemendra Aran, Outsourcing Success: The Management Imperative, Palgrave Macmillan
+- Click Rick L and Thomas N Duening, Business Process Outsourcing: The 1.
+Competitive Advantage, John Wiley & Sons, Inc. - 2.
+Power Mark J. Kevin C Desouza, Carlo Bonifazi, The Outsourcing Handbook: How to Implement a Successful Outsourcing Process, London and Philadelphia - 3.
+Corbett Michael F, The Outsourcing Revolution: Why it Makes Sense and How to Do it Right, Dearborn Trade Publishing, A Kaplan Professional Company - Patel Alpesh B, Hemendra Aran, Outsourcing Success: The Management Imperative, 4.
+Palgrave Macmillan

-- 1. One case study be discussed per unit in the class. - 2.
-Instruction for External Examiner: The question paper will have two sections.
-Section 'A' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions (one question from each unit).
-Section 'B' will contain one CASE STUDY which will be compulsory.
-All the five questions will carry equal marks.
+- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
+Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
+Answer to each guestion should not exceed 50 words normally. - 2.
+Section 'B' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions selecting one question from each unit. - 3.
+All questions will carry equal marks.